The Gurkha Museum in Winchester is the principal source of history for the Brigade of Gurkhas.

 There is also a display commemorating the winners of 26 Victoria Crosses.

 The Museum also hosts a series of lectures and special exhibitions about the Brigade of Gurkhas and related subjects.
-To view the latest programme click on the link: Gurkha Museum – What’s on.
+To view the latest programme please visit the Museum website.